Avoid city centre Auckland council workers told

 Auckland Council chief operating officer Dean Kimpton said workshops for 21 councillors and support staff may be moved to Manukau to avoid disruption, but that decision had not been made yet.

-Next story in National: Earthquake shakes North Island
+Next story in New Zealand: Earthquake shakes North Island

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.